RyanKo-bluestamp/BSE_Template_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3rn7nXZq_ys?si=nwHj_II8YJuKPDbz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my starter project, I made the Arduino starter.
+Through jumper wires, I connected the Arduino Uno to a breadboard.
+The photoresistor on the breadboard detects the intensity of light above it (input) and either lights up or dims the LED (output) as a result of its analog reading.
+For example, when I place my finger over the photoresistor, and it detects a light intensity less than 800, the LED lights up.
+When I remove my finger and the photoresistor detects a light intensity greater than 800, the LED dims.
+One major challenge I faced when making the Arduino starter was the photoresistor's incompability with another resistor on the breadboard, which was much weaker.
+After realizing this issue, however, it didn't take long for me to find a compatible resistor, and it was able to power my project.
+Since my main project, the Shoulder Recovery Device with TinyML also uses the Arduino Uno, this starter project was extremely beneficial towards my understanding of how to work with one.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.